Mixing of orthogonal and skew-orthogonal polynomials and its relation to Wilson RMT: Two joint probability densities for one random matrix theory

 The Vandermonde determinant is given by

 The function ${\rm erf}(x_1,x_2)={\rm erf}(x_2)-{\rm erf}(x_1)$ is the generalized error function.

 The Pfaffian in $p_5$, see Eq.~\eref{2.6}, is due to the symmetrization of the eigenvalues.
-The two point weight $g_2^{(-)}$ is antisymmetric and is a strong interaction of two different eigenvalues.
+The two-point weight $g_2^{(-)}$ is anti-symmetric and is a strong interaction of two different eigenvalues.
 In the continuum limit, $a\to0$, $g_2^{(-)}$ generates a Dirac delta function enforcing that we have always an eigenvalue pair $(\lambda,-\lambda)$ of the Dirac operator if $\lambda\neq0$.
-The two blocks are reminiscent of Vandermonde determinants and are artefacts of the zero modes at $a=0$.
+The two off-diagonal blocks are reminiscent of Vandermonde determinants and are artefacts of the zero modes at $a=0$.

 The joint probability density of $D_\W$ is

 where